move-language/move/language/move-prover/move-docgen/tests/sources/different_visbilities.spec_separate.md

 ## Function `this_is_a_public_script_fun`

-This is a public script function
+This is a public entry function

 <pre><code><b>public</b> <b>fun</b> <a href="different_visbilities.md#0x2_TestViz_this_is_a_public_script_fun">this_is_a_public_script_fun</a>()